koyadume/piston-docs/README.md

 Piston is a Java EE 7 based lean and pure servlet (no embedded container) portal framework.

+Follow [@pistonportal on Twitter](http://twitter.com/PistonPortal) for updates on releases and other announcements.

 Please visit wiki for detailed documentation.

 Images -